mjg123/mjg123.github.io/about.md

 I love speaking and teaching and am looking for opportunities to do more of it.
 [Here's why]({% post_url 2018-06-06-Why-I-DevRel %}).
 The speaker bio I usually use is:

-> Matthew is a (somewhat) functional programmer who enjoys all kinds of language nerdery as well.
+> Matthew is a (somewhat) functional programmer who enjoys all kinds of language nerdery.
 >
 > He currently works on open-source code at Oracle, helping to make Java in the cloud be as good as it can.
 If not there, you might find him at a local meetup, teaching kids to code, or away from computers hiking and running in Southwest England.
 >